cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

     global WHITE_LIST

-    # Comment out parser because not using command line in reticulate.
+    # CB: Comment out parser because not using command line in reticulate.
     #   ==> In R, we will input args as args_[name] in py_run_string(), e.g. py_run_string("args_lon = 135.8911")
     # Parse passed arguments
     # parser = argparse.ArgumentParser()